jmiddleton/uv/docs/reference/cli.md

 Upgrade Python to the latest patch version.

 Multiple Python minor versions may be requested.
-If none are provided, upgrades will be attempted for all installed minor versions.
+If none are provided, upgrades will be attempted for all managed, installed CPython minor versions.

+Virtual environments created by uv will transparently upgrade their patch version in the case of an upgrade.
+But if they were created before the upgrade feature was added to uv, they would need to be recreated to reflect upgrades.

 <h3 class="cli-reference">Usage</h3>